-Single sign-on (SSO) allows a User to be logged in to Unicorn LMS from another location, for example your intranet, without having to enter additional login credentials.
+Single sign-on (SSO) allows a User to log in to the LMS from another location, for example your intranet, without having to enter additional login credentials.

-Unicorn LMS implements the SAML 2.0 standard, which allows you to set up SSO with any system which also supports SAML such as AFDS or Azure AD.
+The LMS implements the SAML 2.0 standard, which allows you to set up SSO with any system which also supports SAML such as ADFS or Azure AD.

 See our guide on User access options for more information.